mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 2/19 Kid A - Radiohead
 * 1st Listen: Very good
+* 2nd Listen: Very good

+Hearing rock influences is so common - this is the first where I hear electronic.
+The influence of Aphex Twin can certainly be heard on this album.
+Thom Yorke's voice bends between instruments.
+Every track evokes emotion.
+10/11 - Mark Mevorah, New York Times

 ## 2/18 Back To Black - Amy Winehouse
 * 1st Listen: Pretty good